Little Fires Everywhere (novel): Plot

 The Richardsons are invited to the birthday party for Mirabelle Rose McCullough, the adopted daughter of Elena's friends, Linda and Mark.
-After talking with Bebe Chow, a coworker at Lucky Palace, Mia learns that the child is actually named May Ling Chow and is Bebe's daughter, whom she left at a firehouse in the middle of a postpartum episode and economic hardship.
+After talking with Bebe Chow, a coworker at Lucky Palace, Mia learns that the child is actually named May Ling Chow and is Bebe's daughter, whom she left at a firehouse due to postpartum depression and economic hardship.
 Bebe has been looking for her child for over a year.
 Bebe is despondent as she has no money for lawyers.
-Mia advises her to get the local news involved.
-The scandal results in Bebe getting visitation rights and help from an Asian-American lawyer named Edward Lim pro bono.
+Mia advises her to get the local news involved, with the resulting scandal seeing Bebe gain visitation rights and the pro bono services of Asian-American lawyer Edward Lim.

 Elena discovers that Bebe learned of her child's whereabouts through Mia.
 Angry on behalf of her friend, she investigates Mia's past.
 She tracks down Mia's parents and learns that Pearl was conceived by Mia for a wealthy New York couple named Joseph and Madeline Ryan who were unable to have children of their own.
 Mia could not face the idea of giving up her child.
-She told the couple that she miscarried and ran away with Pearl; Mia's parents hadn't heard from her since.
+After being disallowed by her parents to attend her brother Warren's funeral, she told the Ryans that she miscarried and ran away with Pearl; Mia's parents hadn't heard from her since.

 Lexie gets pregnant and asks Pearl to come with her to get an abortion.
 Afraid of being discovered, Lexie uses Pearl's name at the clinic.
 Pearl takes Lexie back to her mom's house, and Mia cares for Lexie while keeping the abortion a secret from the rest of the Richardson family.
 Pearl and Trip begin to have sex, which they keep a secret from everyone.
 When Moody discovers what's going on, he and Pearl stop speaking.
 Elena investigates a suspicion that Bebe had an abortion and, to her shock, discovers Pearl is listed as having had one.
 She confronts Moody about being the father, but he tells her she is accusing the wrong son.